shipmonk-rnd/composer-dependency-analyser/README.md

 You can add `--verbose` flag to see first usage of each class.

-## Shadow dependency risks
+## What it does:
+This tool reads your `composer.json` and scans all paths listed in both `autoload` sections while analysing:

+- Shadowed dependencies
-You are not in control of dependencies of your dependencies, so your code can break if you rely on such transitive dependency and your direct dependency will be updated to newer version which does not require that transitive dependency anymore.
+  - Those are dependencies of your dependencies, which are not listed in `composer.json`
+  - Your code can break when your direct dependency gets updated to newer version which does not require that shadowed dependency anymore

-Every used class should be listed in your `require` (or `require-dev`) section of `composer.json`.
+  - You should list all those classes within your dependencies
+- Dev dependencies used in production code
+  - Your code can break once you run your application with `composer install --no-dev`
+  - You should move those to `require` from `require-dev`
+- Unknown classes
+  - Any class missing in composer classmap gets reported as we cannot say if that one is shadowed or not
+  - This might be expected in some cases, so you can disable this behaviour by `--ignore-unknown-classes`

+It is expected to run this tool in root of your project, where the `composer.json` is located.
+If you want to run it elsewhere, you can use `--composer-json=path/to/composer.json` option.

+Currently, it only supports those autoload sections: `psr-4`, `psr-0`, `files`.

 ## Future scope:
 - Detecting dead dependencies
-- Detecting dev dependencies used in production code

 ## Limitations:
 - Files without namespace has limited support